aapolaivm/whatsapp-bot/README.md

-This is my python srcipt for whatspp bot.
+This is my python srcipt for WhatsApp bot.
 This bot is made with the help of https://www.geeksforgeeks.org/python/building-whatsapp-bot-on-python/